By Ivy / Last update October 31, 2022

 Written in the end

 With the help of best disk cloning software - AOMEI Backupper Professional, you can easily clone Windows 11/10/8/7 to external hard drive, whether larger or smaller.
-And it breaks the limitation of cloning MBR to GPT disk without losing data and vice versa.
+It breaks the limitation of cloning MBR to GPT disk without losing data and vice versa.
 In addition, it can fix unallocated space left after cloning and further improve the performance of SSD disk.

 Besides, this utility still provides users with many useful features.
 Thus, you can use it to create system backup, incremental backup, dissimilar hardware restore, create bootable USB, mirror folder to network drive, etc. Why not give it a try right now?